What Men and Women No Longer Need or Care to Know About Each Other.....It's All Fine.

 We know at this point, it simply is what it is.

-We don't feel the need to do cartwheels for the sake of each other's happiness.
+We don't feel the need to do cartwheels for the sake of our spouse's happiness.
 I know he's happy.
 He knows when I'm not happy, I'll be sure to frown and roll my eyeballs......and he'll pretend to not see it.
 He still believes in "she'll get over it," and he is now correct.
 I do get over it.

 My Victoria's Secret has been donated to charity and replaced with Betty Boop flannels (what a pleasure to be warm and comfy.)
 Believe it or not he still thinks I'm sexy.
 I thank Heaven for vision changes.